 The Match Director (Competition Director or Competition Manager) has primary responsibility for the overall conduct of a competition.
 The Match Director is appointed by the organization sponsoring or conducting the competition.
 The Match Sponsor and Match Director establish the conditions of a competition that are published in a Match Program (Rule 6.6).
-The Match Director appoints other Competition Officials.
+The Match Director appoints other Match Officials.

-4.2 CHIEF RANGE OFFICER.
-RANGE OFFICERS
+4.2 CHIEF RANGE OFFICER, RANGE OFFICERS

-The Chief Range Officer is in charge of the conduct of range firing and is responsible for range safety and range operations.
-His/her duties include giving range commands, ensuring competitors' equipment, firing positions and conduct conform to the Rules, correcting any technical range faults, receiving protests, and resolving all irregularities such as disturbances, penalties, malfunctions, irregular shots, interruptions, etc. In larger competitions, additional Range Officers are appointed to assist the Chief Range Officer.
+The Chief Range Officer oversees the conduct of range firing and is responsible for range safety and range operations.
+Their duties include giving range commands, ensuring competitors' equipment, firing positions and conduct conform to the Rules, correcting any technical range faults, receiving protests, and resolving all irregularities such as disturbances, penalties, malfunctions, irregular shots, interruptions, etc. In larger competitions, additional Range Officers are appointed to assist the Chief Range Officer.
 Range Officers have the right to examine the competitor's positions and equipment at any time.
-During a competition, Range Officers should not approach a competitor while he/she is firing a shot.
+During a competition, Range Officers should not approach a competitor while they are firing a shot.
 Immediate action must, nevertheless, be taken when a matter of safety is involved.